lochnessdragon/BahamutGUI/docs/index.md

-# Bahamut GUI
-A simple, extensible gui framework bc others were pretty annoying.
+Bahamut GUI is a simple, extensible GUI framework.
+Check us out on Github!